dailytutorfor.you

 Or via marketplace:

-# Register marketplace first /plugin marketplace add obra/superpowers-marketplace # Install plugin /plugin install superpowers@superpowers-marketplace
+# Register marketplace dulu /plugin marketplace add obra/superpowers-marketplace # Install plugin /plugin install superpowers@superpowers-marketplace

 2. Cursor IDE